 Ancient oak trees clothed in hanging moss entwine in romantic archways over historic avenues.
 Gorgeous plantation homes and quaint main streets evoke the Southern charm we've come here to experience.
 And then there's the coast – that glorious coast.
 Long stretches of golden sand caress sweet beach towns, while the effervescent Myrtle Beach awaits those looking for action.

 Not sure where to start snapping?
-This list will help.
+This list of beautiful pictures will help.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 There's never a bad moment to visit Boneyard Beach, especially if you're hoping to take photographs so gorgeous your living room wall will beg you to hang them.
 Situated on Edisto Island, this remarkable beach boasts remnants of a forest left stranded by erosion.
 Its unique driftwood is so dreamy, you can't help but take a gazillion artsy photos.